catarinacbh/recipes/_posts/2020-05-17-Raspberry-jam.md

   directions_markdown: |-

-    1. Place the raspberries, the cinnamon and the lemon in a saucepan.
-Bring to boil and mash the mixture.
+    1. Place the raspberries, the cinnamon stick and the lemon in a saucepan.
+Bring to the boil and mash the mixture.
 Boil for another 1-2 minutes, while constantly stirring.
     2. Add the sugar and boil the mixture for another 5 minutes.
     3. Pour into the jars and let it cool overnight.
     4. Best served on scones.